 - Soil Management: soil analysis, soil microbiology

-1) quantify total microbial biomass, f:b ratios, characterize microbial community composition by functional guild, and
+1) quantify total microbial biomass, fungal:bacterial ratios, microbial community composition and functional diversity, and

-2) compare variability of response variables of pasture management treatments across farms.
+2) compare variability of response variables among pasture management treatments within and across 8 grazing farms.

 Information generated from this research will expand the knowledge base about management effects on pasture ecosystems giving farmers, agencies, and policy makers a better understanding of the links between soil, water, air, and biotic resources, which will assist in making management decisions.
 Furthermore, this research will foster greater understanding between researchers and farmer/producers.

 Improved management of grazed pastures will optimize the tradeoff inherent between livestock production and environmental stewardship.
 Such an optimization will result in more sustainable farming, which should lead to more vital rural communities.